Children's groups

 Price: €3.70

-In a fun way, students discover the threats facing wild species and the conservation actions being taken against their disappearance.
-Using a game of goose, they take on the role of different Southeast Asian species in their race for survival.
-The workshop is followed by a visit to the animal areas to meet them.
+Students learn in a fun way about the threats facing wildlife and the conservation measures put in place to prevent their extinction.
+Playing a board game, they take on the roles of different species from Southeast Asia in their race for survival.
+The workshop is followed by a visit to the animal enclosures to meet the animals.

 Group size: Up to 15 students